bullmoose20/MK-Docs/docs/config/overview.md

 # Config File

-Komet uses a YAML configuration file; this file contains settings that determine how Komet behaves, and the required connection details needed to connect to Plex Media Server, Radarr, Sonarr, and other third-party services via API.
+Kometa uses a YAML configuration file; this file contains settings that determine how Kometa behaves, and the required connection details needed to connect to Plex Media Server, Radarr, Sonarr, and other third-party services via API.

-By default, and unless otherwise stated, Komet looks for the configuration file at `/config/config.yml`.
+By default, and unless otherwise stated, Kometa looks for the configuration file at `/config/config.yml`.

 A template Configuration File can be found in the [GitHub Repo](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).

-This table outlines the third-party services that Komet can make use of.
+This table outlines the third-party services that Kometa can make use of.
 Each service has specific requirements for setup that can be found by clicking the links within the table.

 | Attribute                                   | Required                                                              |